faizansohail94/testc/test1a.md

 nothing to worry about\
 hi\
 heloo\
-what did you do now?
+what did you do now?\
+ok bye